tr1nadh/t-winfileshare/README.md

 # T-WinFileShare
-It's a file sharing tool with preferred cloud service provider
+TWFS is a file sharing tool that lets you use google drive to share files effectively